There are many types of grief that people, and children, deal with over the holiday season.

 Some siblings will muddle through the holidays without their built-in friends.

 Spouses face their first holiday without someone who has been by their side for years.

 Each situation and each person’s grief is unique, but you are not alone if you are grieving this holiday season.

 Dealing with the ghosts of Christmas trauma

-On the other hand, they might come from an abusive family with money, and their foster family isn’t able to measure up to their expectations.
-Children are resilient, and they might view this as being in a worse position, even though they suffered abuse from their parents.
+Children are resilient and might view this as being in a worse position, even though they suffered abuse from their parents.

 Tish Gallegos offers several tips if this is a situation you are working through this holiday season.